wolooceanNA/MarinePOPsData/README.md

 For using the secondary analysis, you can cite to this Github repository.
 All content involved is independently completed.
 Historical data of seawater and marine atmospheric persistent organic pollutants identified through OCR technology

-This project using OCR technology extracted data on multiple persistent organic pollutants from tables, texts and pictures in historical documents.
+This project using OCR technology extracted data on multiple TRADITIONAL persistent organic pollutants from tables, texts and pictures in historical documents.
 Currently, it only includes homologues of polychlorinated biphenyls, organochlorine pesticides (Hexachlorocyclohexane, DDT, Dieldrin etc. )
 The information provided includes date, latitude and longitude, sea area division based on (International Maritime Organization) IMO, concentration(units are pg/L) and air-seawater exchange info.
 Some data are estimated through context, please refer to the annotation in NOTE.